Define Dataset Schema

 4. In the list, locate and select Datasets.

-5. In the list, locate the Dataset that contains the Derived Column you want to delete, and select its name to view the available settings.
+5. In the list, locate the Dataset that contains the Calculated Field you want to delete, and select its name to view the available settings.

 6. Navigate to the Define Schema view.

-7. In the list, locate the Derived Column that you want to delete, and select Delete.
+7. In the list, locate the Calculated Field that you want to delete, and select Delete.

 If any dependencies exist, you will see a list of dependencies that you must remove to continue.
 If you are unsure about whether to remove the dependencies, reach out to each dependency’s most recent editor.
 After removing all dependencies, select Refresh Dependencies.